Kendall Francois: Trial and sentencing

-In August 2000, Francois was sentenced to life in prison without the possibility of parole after pleading guilty to 8 counts of first degree murder.
+Francois showed no emotion and seemed distant from the proceedings.
+Francois showed little remorse during his trial, and actually commented that "Killing seemed easier than getting into a relationship."
+On August 7, 2000, Francois was sentenced to life in prison without the possibility of parole after pleading guilty to eight counts of first degree murder and eight counts of second degree murder.
 The plea agreement allowed him to avoid a possible death sentence.

 Francois was incarcerated in Attica Correctional Facility until shortly before his death.
 He died in the Wende Correctional Facility on September 11, 2014, at the age of 43.
-The official cause of death was "AIDS related illness” According to a woman who corresponded with Francois in prison, he had HIV.
+The official cause of death was "AIDS related illness," a diagnosis that had been revealed at his trial in 2000.